spcl/icon-dace/README.md

 # ICON Verification Pipeline

+ICON 2024.10 + DaCe GenFi and SubstF to semi-automatically numerically verify SDFGs.

 ## Setting Up The Container / Docker
 If you want to use the docker container (I would suggest WSE on Windows, or directly working on Ubuntu, if Mac use Docker otherwise it won't work):
 ```sh